Joko Anwar: 2020–present: Bumilangit Cinematic Universe and Satan's Slaves: Communion

 Shortly after the release of Gundala, Anwar was announced as the executive producer to oversee the production of several films included in the planned Volume 1 of Bumilangit Cinematic Universe superhero franchise.
 The first of these films to follow Gundala will be the Upi Avianto-directed Sri Asih and Ody C. Harahap's Patriot Taruna: Virgo and the Sparklings which were originally slated for a 2020 release but were pushed back to 2021 due to the COVID-19 pandemic.
 A total of 8 films are planned for the Volume 1 series, all of which will receive treatment from Anwar as the creative producer.

 In July 2020, Anwar teased his next project on Instagram by posting a collage of all his previous eight films with a ninth picture presumed to be hinting at his ninth feature, writing "My 9th movie.
 It's on.
 After 9 movies, probably a good time to start fresh."
 In June 2022, Anwar released the trailer for his upcoming feature Satan's Slaves 2: Communion, a sequel to 2017's Satan's Slaves.
 In April 2022, Anwar was announced to be directing an adaptation of Charles Beaumont's short story Fritzchen with a screenplay by Michael Voyer.

 In August 2022, Satan's Slaves 2: Communion was released, surpassing one million admissions after only two days in theatre.
 It is currently the third highest-grossing Indonesian film of all time, with 6.3 million admissions.
 In September, Netflix announced that they were working on 7 original productions with Indonesian filmmakers, including Anwar who will helm a science-fiction thriller 7-episode limited series titled Nightmares and Daydreams.
 Frequent collaborators Ario Bayu and Marissa Anita are set to star in the series alongside Ruth Marini and Putri Ayudya.
 The following November, Sri Asih was released in theatre as the second entry to the Bumilangit Cinematic Universe, which Anwar wrote and produced.

+In 2024, Joko Anwar's Nightmares and Daydreams, a seven-episode anthology series created by Anwar, was released on Netflix.
+The series combines elements of science fiction and horror, with all episodes set in Jakarta during various time periods.